1. Each newsletter of DISTRESSED DEAL DATA™ puts certain words, in each deal description, in bold. What is the significance of that bolding?

 11. Are there other terms and conditions to using DISTRESSED DEAL DATA™?

 There are a few in addition to others listed above.
-Here is the complete list: (1) Data in DISTRESSED DEAL DATA™ is emailed weekly and is provided on a reasonable efforts basis but is not guaranteed to be accurate or complete.
-(2) DISTRESSED DEAL DATA™ subscriptions are limited to 350 people on a first-come, first-served basis.
-(3) Subscriptions are personal to the subscriber; there are no firm-wide or company-wide subscriptions.
-(4) Subscriptions may not be transferred.
-(5) Subscribers are prohibited from forwarding an entire issue of DISTRESSED DEAL DATA™ or multiple deal summaries at the same time to anyone.
+Here is the complete list: (1) Data in the DISTRESSED DEAL DATA™ newsletter is emailed weekly and is provided on a reasonable efforts basis but is not guaranteed to be accurate or complete.
+(2) Subscriptions are personal to the subscriber; there are no firm-wide or company-wide subscriptions.
+(3) Subscriptions may not be transferred.
+(4) Subscribers are prohibited from forwarding an entire issue of DISTRESSED DEAL DATA™ or multiple deal summaries at the same time to anyone.
 Subscribers may, however, copy and paste any particular deal summary and email it to whomever they want, as many times as they want.
-(6) Click here to subscribe.
-(7) Subscribers may cancel at any time but will not receive a refund for a partial month.
-(8) DISTRESSED DEAL DATA™ and DailyDAC™ are trademarks of DailyDAC, LLC.
-(9) By subscribing to DISTRESSED DEAL DATA™, you also acknowledge you have read, and that you agree with, these additional Terms & Conditions.
+(5) Click here to subscribe.
+(6) Subscribers may cancel at any time but will not receive a refund for a partial month.
+(7) DISTRESSED DEAL DATA™ and DailyDAC™ are trademarks of DailyDAC, LLC.
+(8) By subscribing to DISTRESSED DEAL DATA™, you also acknowledge you have read, and that you agree with, these additional Terms & Conditions.